Dog Vomiting: When Should You Be Concerned?

 - Ingestion of a toxic substance

-Treatment for Dog Vomiting
+Diagnosis and Treatment for Dog Vomiting

 Treatment largely depends on the underlying cause of why a dog is vomiting.
 Veterinarians will often conduct a number of fairly simple diagnostic tests such as blood work, fecal analysis and x-rays to pinpoint an accurate diagnosis.
 In some cases, an abdominal ultrasound may be recommended to evaluate internal organs more extensively.
 In more chronic cases or cases more difficult to diagnose, further diagnostics such as a blood test for pancreatitis, a test for Addison’s disease, or even surgery to obtain biopsies may be required to identify the underlying cause.

 Promptly finding the right treatment plan for your sick dog can help get rid of symptoms faster.
 In many cases, such as vomiting due to consumption of a toxic substance, early treatment could save your dog’s life.
 Here is a list of common household dangers and toxins for dogs.

 How to Help Your Sick Dog